estimpson/jnmgb/README.md

 ../auth/register | JWT token (admin) | name: string, email: string (unique), password: string (complexity) | newUser (JSON) or error
 ../auth/setPassword | JWT token (admin) | email: string, password: string (complexity) | success or error

+## Testing

+Tests are defined and run using Jest.
+Tests against services are the base unit level tests, and every service has tests that thoroughly examine the service's methods.
+Additionally, endpoints are tested for every module for both REST and GraphQL.

 ## Next steps
 1. Create Nest application
     1. Add support for Mongoose